 Normally, repayment does not begin until nine months after graduation or when a student drops below half-time enrollment.
 Repayment of Perkins loans disbursed by Elmhurst College is made to University Accounting Service.

 Alternative, or private, loans are offered by private lenders to assist with educational and living expenses not covered by other financial aid.
 It is important that you carefully review your expenses before deciding if you need to borrow.
 Be sure to consider first that you may qualify for loans or other assistance under federal programs.
 Alternative loans are generally more expensive than the federal student loans and therefore should not be considered until after you have exhausted all federal loan options.
-Most of these alternative loans must be certified by the Financial Aid Office.
+Most of these alternative loans must be certified by the Office of Student Financial Services.
 All of these loans must be considered part of your financial aid package.
 Alternative loans are credit based, often require co-signers, and cannot be consolidated with your federal student loans.
 The terms and conditions of federal loans may be more favorable that the provisions of alternative loans.

 Elmhurst College has open relationships with many lenders and service agencies across the country.
 Because we want to emphasize how important it is for you to choose your own lender, we do not state any preference of any lender over another and hence do not have a "preferred lender list."
 Research and shopping around for the best loan is a good idea.
 Taking advantage of established relationships with lending institutions and the internet are two good places to start.